Resources & AJP Toolkit

 The Agricultural Justice Project is proud to offer farms and food businesses individual consultations on employment & workplace policies, communication and conflict resolution, health and safety, fair pricing, and more.
 We offer this service at no cost to farms, as long as our funding allows.
 For both farms and other food businesses, we always offer initial conversations at no cost.

-If you are a farmer or farm employee interested in a consultation:
+If you are a farmer, rancher, or farm employee interested in a consultation:

-After you submit your survey, we will follow up by email or phone and you’ll have the chance to submit employee policy documents you’d like us to review, if any.
-At that point we’ll schedule a follow-up interview to learn more about your goals and whatever challenges you may be facing, and we may discuss some preliminary recommendations.
+After you submit your confidential self-assessment form, we will follow up by email or phone.
+You’ll have the chance to submit employee policy documents you’d like us to review, if any.
+We’ll schedule a follow-up conversation to learn more about your goals and whatever challenges you may be facing, and we may discuss some preliminary recommendations.
 After the interview we’ll prepare a full report with resources and recommendations tailored to your needs.
-We also make ourselves available for further conversations and support after delivering your report.
+We’re also available for follow-up conversations and support after delivering your report.

-Your information and employment practices will be protected and fully confidential.
+We respect your privacy.
+Your answers and business information will be protected and fully confidential.
 Our individual consultation and report-writing process is private, and we will not share information about your participation with anyone.
-Later, you may be invited to participate in webinars and meetings with other farmers.
-You may opt out of these invitations at any time.
+Depending on where you are located, you’ll be contacted either by the AJP or by OEFFA’s Fair Farms program, our Midwestern regional partner.
+Later, you may be invited to participate in webinars and meetings with other farm folks, and we may occasionally share new farm business/workplace resources when they become available.
+You may opt out of our communications at any time.
+We will never share or sell your contact information to anyone.

 Workshops & Networking Events